-While the internet had fun creating “Mustache Superman” memes, Business Insider Australia investigated what the VFX artists behind the scenes will have to deal with in post-production.
+While the internet had fun creating “Mustache Superman” memes, Business Insider Australia investigated what the VFX artists behind the scenes may have had to deal with in post-production.
 According to their experts, there’s a lot of work involved in the process, including both 3D and 2D elements.

 Regarding the time involved to complete this task, Dave Fleet, head of 3D at The Mill, said they could possibly need as much as “[o]ne week just to make the 3D elements; then another three weeks to track, animate, and render the shaven face; and another two weeks to composite it all together.”

-Like all films of its size and nature, Justice League reshoots are budgeted and scheduled in advance.
-But things go wrong, and it seems as though things aren’t exactly on track over at Warner Bros.
+Like all films of its size and nature, Justice League reshoots were budgeted and scheduled in advance.
+But things go wrong, and everything seemed to fall apart for Warner Bros.

-Variety reports that they are spending “approximately $25 million on extensive reshoots that have dragged on for roughly two months.”
-That’s well over industry standard.
+Variety reported that they spent “approximately $25 million on extensive reshoots that have dragged on for roughly two months.”
+That’s well over the industry standard.